LinuxForHealth/FHIR/docs/src/pages/guides/BringYourOwnPersistence.md

 If `SingleResourceResult.success` is set to false, the `SingleResourceResult.outcome` should be an OperationOutcome with a list of one or more issues that prevented the success of the operation.

-Note, `generateResourceId` is required to be implemented to generate UUIDs, please the implementation `TimestampPrefixedUUID`.
+Note that a `generateResourceId` implementation is required to generate server-assigned resource ids.
+For performance reasons, recommend the use of `TimestampPrefixedUUID`.

 #### Read
 Read requests include a FHIRPersistenceContext, a Class object for the resource type being read, and the logical id of the resource to read.